Cleon909/QA-Final-Project/documentation/README.md

 add method to ask for confirmation for any deletion

-change form methods to selectfields

 add dynamic select lists to routes.py.
 Maybe need to alter choices var?

 add these things to Jira

 add code to create dynamic choices for SelectFields, will choices mess up with more than one select field per page?

+maske sure select field for object return id.

 add method to do partial search and allow furhter filtering

-possible to hyperlink results to take to details of object? could be done using variable in the url
+possible to hyperlink results to take to details of object? could be done using variable in the url, would

 create tests for each file

+add routes for each page

+create html templates